API Reference

 object

-Calibrate the gradient booster for prediction intervals.
+Calibrate the gradient booster for prediction intervals using a selected method.

 Parameters: